me-redteam/methodologies/target_discovery/README.md

 ## **11- Shodan Enumeration:**

-The below link is helpful for the Shodan enumeration https://thedarksource.com/shodan-cheat-sheet
+Enumerate the target assests from the Shodan will help to gather information, from The below link it will be helpful for the Shodan enumeration https://thedarksource.com/shodan-cheat-sheet